MarkLee7925/Bank-Stock-Prices-Prediction/README.md

 # Bank-Stock-Prices-Prediction

-The objective of this project is to predict the (closing) stock market prices of each of the "Big Five Banks" in Canada over a (scalable) time period of at least 8 years.
+The main objective of this project is to predict the (closing) stock market prices of each of the "Big Five" Banks in Canada for the next 7 days using historical data collected over a (scalable) period of 8+ years.
 These banks include:

 - Bank of Montreal (BMO)
 - Canadian Imperial Bank of Commerce (CIBC)